gabrieltoribiopereira/esp32-pong-game/README.md

 2. Open your configured `Pong_Master_P1.py`.
 3. Go to **File -> Save As... -> MicroPython device**.
 4.  **Save it as `main.py`**.
+(It's the same proces as the last one but with the actual code)

 **On ESP32 #2 (Slave):**
 reapet the exact same proces with the pong_slave_p2.py file